Graduate Catalog

 School psychologists work in deeply engaged and collaborative ways with students, teachers, families, administrators, and other professionals to address the social, emotional, and learning needs of children in schools.
 School psychologists possess not only an in-depth understanding of children, families, and schools, but also a highly-developed set of relational and communication skills.
 In this way, school psychologists are able to see and understand children in rich and comprehensive ways (through observation, consultation, data collection, and assessment) and share those understandings in helpful ways with parents, teachers, and other school personnel.
 The primary goal of school psychologists is to help children flourish in schools, at home, and in life.

-In our nationally-approved school psychology program, we emphasize the development of this deep understanding of children, families, and schools as well as the development of these effective relational and communication skills.
-Through coursework and practica in counseling, consultation, assessment, and intervention, our students learn to work effectively with individual children, whole families, special education teams, as well as whole school communities to help create learning environments that foster the healthy development of all children.
+In our nationally-accredited school psychology program, we emphasize the development of this deep understanding of children, families, and schools as well as the development of these effective relational and communication skills.
+Through coursework and practica in counseling, consultation, assessment, and intervention, our students learn to work effectively with children, teachers, families, and special education teams, as well as whole school communities to help create learning environments that foster the healthy development of all children.

 Accreditation and Licensure

-Lewis & Clark's School Psychology program is approved by the National Association of School Psychologists (NASP) and has also been approved by the Oregon Teacher Standards and Practices Commission (TSPC) and the National Council for Accreditation of Teacher Education (NCATE).
-Graduates of the School Psychology program earn the Educational Specialist degree (Ed.S.) and are eligible to apply for the National Certificate of School Psychology (NCSP).
-Holders of the NCSP may be eligible for an abbreviated process as they apply for out-of-state school psychology licenses.
+The Lewis & Clark School Psychology Program is accredited by the National Association of School Psychologists (NASP).
+Graduates of the School Psychology program are eligible to apply to NASP for the National Certificate of School Psychology (NCSP).
+Holders of the NCSP may be eligible for an abbreviated process as they apply for out-of-state school psychologist licenses.

 Educational Specialist in School Psychology

 The Educational Specialist degree program is designed for students seeking initial licensure as school psychologists.
-The Ed.S. degree demands a level of preparation significantly greater than that called for by a master's degree.
-The Ed.S. is widely regarded as the intermediary degree between a master's and a doctoral degree.
-Completion of our program requires a minimum of three years (including coursework in fall, spring, and summer semesters), with a second-year practicum, and a third-year, full-time internship in a public school setting.
+The EdS degree demands a level of preparation significantly greater than that called for by a master's degree.
+The EdS is widely regarded as the intermediary degree between a master's and a doctoral degree.
+Completion of Lewis & Clark's program requires a minimum of three years (including coursework in fall, spring, and summer semesters), with a second-year practicum, and a third-year, full-time internship in a public school setting.

 Degree Requirements